ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-2.1/mentor-directory.md

 ### Using the Mentors Tab

 The Mentor Directory lists mentor profiles in an alphabetical order.
 You can also search for mentors using the **Search** bar.

+**To view the mentor profile using the Mentors tab, do as follows:**

 1. Go to the **Mentors** tab.